weijianzhg/weijianzhg.github.io/_pages/about.md

 ## Newsletter

-I've recently started a newsletter on Substack called "The Latticework of Mental Models".
+I've recently started a newsletter on Substack called "Latticework of Mental Models".
 This newsletter explores various mental models and their applications in decision-making, problem-solving, and understanding complex systems.
 If you're interested in expanding your thinking toolkit and gaining new perspectives, I invite you to [subscribe here](https://latticeworkofmodels.substack.com/).